brian14708/wh-briefings/statements-releases/2021-11/2021-11-05-statement-by-president-joe-biden-2.md

 modified_time: 2021-11-05 20:58:54-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/11/05/statement-by-president-joe-biden-2/
 published_time: 2021-11-05 20:58:53-04:00
-title: Statement by President Joe Biden
+title: "Statement by President Joe\_Biden"
 ---

 I am urging all members to vote for both the rule for consideration of